cryptolu/sbox_linearization/README.md

 ## Greedy extension algorithm (DDT-related), heuristic

 The first algorithm is the fastest and produces the best results.
 It is implemented in Rust.
+See [greedy_extension](./greedy_extension) for a python wrapper (`pip install veclin-greedy-extension`).

 This version is limited to 16-bit S-boxes (inputs and outputs) for optimization purposes.
 In principle, supporting larger **output** sizes is not a problem; supporing larger **input** sizes is not feasible due to DDT precomputation.